Southbank-Centre/SC-app/test/functional/README.md

 The `conf.js` file used for the front-end accepts a URL command line parameter.
 This is used to direct the test to the different environments.
 Run the tests against a particular environment with:

-	protractor conf.js --params.url 'http://my-app.southbankcentre.org'
+	protractor conf.js --params.backUrl 'http://my-app-backend' --params.frontUrl 'http://my-app-frontend'

-for the live website.
 Do not use a trailing slash.

 ### Directory structure

 A top level directory named `test` within the angular app contains all tests.
 These are split further in two directories for `unit` or `functional` tests.

 The `conf.js` file is placed withn the `functional` directory.
-All specs are placed within `functional` too grouped together in page labeled directories (eg a `home` directory to group all tests for the homepage.)
+All specs are placed within `functional` grouped together in feature-specific directories (e.g. a `blog` directory to group all tests for the blog.)

+Within SC-app-* module repositories, test files should be placed directly in `tests/functional`, not within a feature-specific directory.
+Furthermore, SC-app-* modules shouldn't have their own `conf.js` file.
+See more information about SC-app-* tests [here](https://github.com/Southbank-Centre/SC-app/blob/master/README.md).

 ### SauceLabs